Timeline of Progress

 Basketball holds its first NAWC Championship at Maine Maritime Academy.

 - Fall 1999

 North Atlantic Conference (NAC) begins first season of competition, new members include: Becker, Elms and Mount Ida Colleges.
-This are 8 members of the NAC.
-Championships include both women and men.
+Membership is up to eight institutions.
+Championships conducted for both women and men.